FuelLabs/swayswap/client/README.md

 ## SwaySwap

-SwaySwap is a decentralized sway application.
+SwaySwap is a decentralized Sway application.

 ## Contributing